Piratux/PixelWalker-Copy-Bot/README.md

 If blocks change, the following needs to be performed:

-- Block names in `EelvlBlocks.ts` need to be updated.
+- Block names in `EelvlBlocks.ts` need to be updated
-- The following needs to be run
+- The following needs to be run:

 ```
 npm run gen-files